-People can follow the daily lives of a pair of wild peregrine falcons in Leicester city centre thanks to a new nest box webcam in the Cathedral spire.
+People can follow the daily lives of a pair of wild peregrine falcons and their newly hatched chicks in Leicester city centre thanks to the nest box webcam in the Cathedral spire.

 The camera has been fitted into a purpose-built nest at Leicester Cathedral to record the activities and nesting habits of the resident peregrine couple.

 A live feed can also be watched online as part the Leicester Peregrine Project website at http://leicesterperegrines.org.uk/streaming/

 The project is run by Leicestershire and Rutland Ornithological Society (LROS) and Leicester City Council and aims to promote the presence of peregrines within the city environment and help ensure their conservation.

 Peregrine sightings have been recorded in Leicester for the past 30 years, with more regular sightings over the last decade.
 Nest boxes have been installed across the city, in locations known to be favoured by the peregrines.

 The Leicester Cathedral nest box was installed in April 2016.
 Its location, high on the Cathedral’s 60 metre spire, provides an ideal urban alternative to the high, steep cliffs the falcons use in the wild.

 The live feed has shown the pair of peregrines – a female and a male – visiting the nest box regularly over the past fortnight.

 Richard Kelly, nature conservation officer at Leicester City Council, said: “Leicester Cathedral is proving to be a perfect nesting location for the city’s peregrines.